Parallel transport on matrix manifolds and Exponential Action: Background Review

-The Lie bracket is anticommutative and satisfies Jacobi\qs identity \cite[Chapter 3]{Gallier}.
+The Lie bracket is anticommutative and satisfies the Jacobi\qs identity \cite[Chapter 3]{Gallier}.
 The matrix exponential map $\expm$ maps $\fg$ to $\rG$.
-Conversely, given a Lie subalgebra $\fg$ of $\R^{n\times n}$, we can construct a Lie group with Lie algebra $\fg$.
-In this instant, $\expm$ corresponds to the {\it Lie exponential map} of $\GL(n)$, and its subgroups.
+Conversely, given a Lie subalgebra $\fg$ of $\R^{n\times n}$, we can construct a connected Lie group with Lie algebra $\fg$.
+In this instant, $\expm$ corresponds to the {\it Lie exponential map} of a subgroup of $\GL(n)$.
 We have